 Clogged filters or water intakes can also cause jet issues.
 Clean them to enhance water flow.
 If you cannot clean the filter properly, you may need to replace.

-3. Your Hot Tub Control Panel Is Displaying Errors
+3. Your Hot Tub Control Panel Is Not Working And Displaying Errors

-Although they show something is wrong, sometimes error codes can be confusing and don’t necessarily pinpoint the cause of problem.
+Although they show something is wrong, sometimes hot tub error codes can be confusing and don’t necessarily pinpoint the cause of the problem.
 Manuals have many error codes.
 The five common error codes include:

 - FLOW: Appears when there is improper flow.
 You may also see it when your jets misbehave.
 Check for blockages, clean or replace your filter and determine if the circulation pump is working.